 A Hypothetical Case Study

-Consider a hypothetical heavy equipment manufacturing company, FarmCo, which suffered Hurricane Sandy-related property damage at one of its locations.
+Consider a hypothetical heavy equipment manufacturing company, FarmCo, that suffered Hurricane Sandy-related property damage at one of its locations.
 Assume the damaged location produced attachments such as plows and buckets to connect to farming equipment (carrier units).
 Also assume that the physical damage to the plant took six months to repair and that production of the attachments ceased during that time.
 Lastly, assume that no alternate facilities or substitutes existed for FarmCo’s attachments through other manufacturers and that FarmCo had a significant attachment order backlog of two months’ worth of production when Sandy hit.

 FarmCo sold some of its attachments to customers who had already purchased carrier units either as replacements or to use the carrier units for a different purpose (e.g., plowing fields versus moving dirt).
 However, it sold most of its attachments with contemporaneous sales of carrier units to customers that sought both the machine and attachment with a specific purpose in mind.